-Please submit a PDF copy of REPORT C to: thomas.g.randall@maine.gov.
+Please submit a PDF copy of REPORT C to: thomas.g.randall@maine.gov or laurie.a.cormier@maine.gov.

 In the event that electronic means are not available, submit hardcopies to the Office of the State Controller, SHS#14, Attn: Thomas Randall.